Last Upated: January 11, 2023

 If the public school of choice is within the same district, transportation is provided.
 If it is in a different school district, parents are responsible for transportation.

 In New Jersey, the state allows each district to set its own open enrollment policies.
 New Jersey parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district or search choice districts at the New Jersey Department of Education.
-For the 2022-2023 school year, there are 122 participating choice districts!
+For the 2023-2024 school year, there were more than 120 participating choice districts!
 Each district has a unique choice application that families should submit directly to that district.

 For students living farther than 2 or 2.5 miles from their public school of choice but closer than 20 miles, the sending district is responsible for transporting the child to their new school.